anttonalberdi/hilldiv2/README.md

 #### Phylogenetic tree
 The phylogenetic tree needs to be in "phylo" format.
+This requires a newick- or nexus-format tree to be loaded to R using the library **ape**.

 #### Trait table